AviatorDB4/bamazon/README.md

 ### If the customer's order can not be completed due to not having enough in stock items
  Not enough instock pic:
 ![alt text](https://github.com/AviatorDB4/bamazon/blob/master/images/Screen%20Shot%202018-10-16%20at%2012.42.13%20AM.png)
- User enters a number less than or equal to 0 for there order pic: